 A natural person must meet one or more of these qualifications:

-- Income – His/her income must exceed $200,000 per year (or joint income with spouse of more than $300,000 per year) for the past two years with the realistic expectation of the same for the current year.
+- Income – His/her income must exceed $200,000 per year (or joint income with spouse or spousal-like cohabitant, of more than $300,000 per year) for the past two years with the realistic expectation of the same for the current year.

-- Net Worth – His/her net worth exceeds $1 million (either alone or together with a spouse) excluding their primary residence.
+- Net Worth – His/her net worth exceeds $1 million (either alone or together with a spouse or spousal-like cohabitant) excluding their primary residence.

 - Company Insider – He/she is a director, executive officer, or general partner of the company.